 How to customise a Bubble template?

 It's not uncommon to make changes to your Bubble template.
-They may not be a perfect fit for your business, as I mentioned above.
+As I mentioned above, they may not be a perfect fit for your business.

 You have two ways of customising a Bubble template.